GeminiDRSoftware/DRAGONS/README.md

     >>> 'FOOBAR' in ad.phu
     True
     >>> 'BAR' in ad.hdr
-    (True, False, True)
+    False

+NB: Note that the `in` returns always just *one* boolean value.
+This is a departure from our usual "return a list of values when dealing with the extension headers" behavior, but that's how Python works...
-NB: For the time being, when dealing with non-raw files, *only* SCI extensions will be considered by this high-level interface.
+NB2: For the time being, when dealing with non-raw files, *only* SCI extensions will be considered by this high-level interface.

 Retrieving the value of a non-existing keyword will raise a `KeyError`.
 If this